OVER 20 YEARS (since 1992) OVER 30,357PUPPIES INTO PET HOMES

 4. What are your business hours?

-Hours of Operation Monday-Thursday 9 AM - 7 PM Friday–Saturday 9 AM - 8 PM Sunday 10 AM – 6 PM
+Hours of Operation Monday-Saturday 9 AM - 7 PM Sunday 10 AM – 6 PM

 Please call ahead before coming to see the puppies unless you already have an appointment.